What’s Included in the Bylaw

-What types of businesses are covered by the new bylaw?
+What types of businesses are covered by the Checkout Bag Regulation Bylaw?

 All businesses operating within the City of Victoria.